 We want you on our team!

 Are you an experienced recruiter looking for your next role within the industry?
 Search Consultancy is a nationwide recruitment agency that offers a wide range of jobs from a variety of specialist industry sectors.
-If you feel you would be an ideal addition to our team, please do not hesitate to contact our internal recruitment manager, Peter Barry by email on [email protected] Take a look at the recruitment consultant jobs that we have on offer here.
+If you feel you would be an ideal addition to our team, please do not hesitate to contact our internal recruitment team, by emailing email@example.com Take a look at the recruitment consultant jobs that we have on offer here.